 ”I’ve been through hell because of this,” Kraft said. ”I’m just supposed to hand Bill Parcells to a team in my division?
 I don’t think so.”

 On February 6th, the situation became even more interesting.
 To work around the block that Parcells has in his contract against “coaching” any other team, the Jets decided to get creative.
 They decide to hire Bill Parcells as a “consultant” for the year 1997 while his contract runs out with New England, and put Bill Belichick in the head coach position.
 In 1998, Belichick would step down, and Bill Parcells would assume the head coaching position.

-Tags: 1997 AFL Alan Schechter Bill Belichick Bill Parcells Eric Mangini Featured Green Bay Packers Head Coach Jets Head Coach New England Patriots NFL NY Jets Paul Tagliabue Popular Rivalry Robert Kraft Super Bowl Tom Brady
+Tags: 1997 AFL Alan Schechter Bill Belichick Bill Parcells Eric Mangini Green Bay Packers Head Coach Jets Head Coach New England Patriots NFL NY Jets Paul Tagliabue Rivalry Robert Kraft Super Bowl Tom Brady